 The Ebro reservoir was finished by Franco in 1945 to provide better water supplies to areas downriver (i.e.outside of Cantabria).
 The remains of 9 villages lie beneath the waters, although several were relocated to shore level.
 It’s a drive of around 60km and around an hour to circumnavigate the lake, and makes an interesting trip with many things to stop off and see.
 The roads are good, and relatively fast (there are often speed traps in the villages on the north side), although the section in Burgos is not as new as that of Cantabria.
 This itinerary starts from Reinosa, takes in the north side, and then the south side.
 At the bottom are some ideas for interesting detours if you want to make it even more of the area.

 Starting from Reinosa, coming off the A67 motorway, the CA171 along the north side first passes through the village of Orzales, famous for its dense round loaves of bread, available from various bakers in the village and in Reinosa and seen in Rick Stein’s Spain.
-This village also has a bridge linking it to the peninsular of La Lastra, great for fruit picking in the autumn and some stunning views back to the Campoo mountains.
+Appropriately, there is also a flour mill in the village, restored in 2016, which is visitable through Naturea on their programme of guided walks and visits.
+In Orzales there is also a bridge linking to the peninsular of La Lastra, great for fruit picking in the autumn and some stunning views back to the Campoo mountains – especially at sunset.
 The next village, Monegro, is home to be the small chapel of La Virgen de las Nieves above the village, with fantastic views across the lake, a great picnic spot and a great festival, La Fiesta de la Virgen de las Nieves, with free paella for all on 5th August every year.
 Further round still is the village of La Población with its modern bridge over an inlet.
-On the west side of the village there’s a a free bird centre (signposted from Reinosa –Centro Ornitológico), which shows the wide variety of native and immigrating birds to the reservoir.
-They also run walking tours and other events from here at certain times of year.
+On the west side of the village there’s the free Centro Ornitológico bird centre (signposted from Reinosa), also run by Naturea, which shows the wide variety of native and immigrating birds to the reservoir.
+They run walking tours and boat tours from here at certain times of year.
 In the village of Lanchares, further on past the bird centre, is one of the nicest hotels on the circuit, the Mirador de Lanchares.
 Also in La Población are several restaurants and bars, including the lovely Puerto de la Población, which has a great menu del dia and a la carte menu, and has a wonderful south facing wooden terrace over the reservoir.
-Additionally this place also has its own floating jetty with canoe, SUP and pedalo hire in summer.
+Additionally, this place also has its own floating jetty with canoe, SUP and pedalo hire in summer – and if you look carefully you’ll find the resident buffalo – sometimes seen swimming in the lake in summer!
 Continuing round, there is a lovely picnic area between La Población and Corconte, in amongst the pine trees at the water’s edge.
 In the next village of Corconte, the last before heading into Burgos, there is another visitors centre, the Centro de Visitantes del Embalse del Ebro.
-This is another free visitors centre, with information about the reservoir, some interesting hands-on exhibits and an observation platform on the top floor with great views.
-In Corconte there are also restaurants and bars, and several activity centres, such Nosopla Kiteboarding centre, this area of the reservoir is considered one of the best places to kitesurf in the north of Spain, and is a real spectacle on windy days.
-Next to Corconte, just in Burgos, is the Balneario de Corconte, a spa complex since 1922, famous for its bottled water (produced for the public since 1883 and sold all over Cantabria and further afield).
-It’s quite imposing, and looks slightly dated, but it does have great facilities and very pure water.
+This is another free visitor’s centre, with information about the reservoir, some interesting hands-on exhibits and an observation platform on the top floor with great views.
+In Corconte there are also restaurants and bars, and several activity centres, such Nosopla Kiteboarding and Ebrokite, this area of the reservoir is considered one of the best places to kitesurf in the north of Spain, and is a real spectacle on windy days.
+Due to the influx of kitesurfers, there are also plans to create a dedicated motorhome service point in Corconte too.
+Next to Corconte, just in Burgos, is the Balneario de Corconte, a spa complex open since 1922, and famous for its bottled water (produced for the public since 1883 and sold all over Cantabria and further afield).
+It’s quite imposing, and looks slightly dated, but it does have great facilities and very pure water!
 After Corconte, the CA171 joins the N623 main road.
 To the left this leads over the Puerto del Escudo (great views) down back towards Santander, through some lovely villages, but to continue round the lake, turn right towards Burgos.
 This takes you almost immediately through the rather unexciting looking hamlet of Cabañas de Virtus, often with some interesting snow clearing machinery on display at the side of the road.
 Actually though, this village is quite a centre of outdoor activities, like Corconte.
 It has another kitesurfing and SUP school, Northwind, and if you ask at the bar/shop next to the road, you can also hire 350cc bikes and go on a trip around the neighbouring hills.
 To get to the BU642 along the south side of the lake, turn right in Cilleruelo de Bezana and follow signs to Arija.

 Along the south side of the lake, the first place of real interest is Arija, the largest town on the lake, with a campsite, youth camp, some shops, and a natural beach, which is popular in summer (just before Arija there are sand extraction plants, which extract the natural sand found here).
 Arija is also the first place along the southside which has a FEVE rail station.
-This railway used to be a major coal route from La Robla near Leon to Bilbao, and is now served by a couple of trains a day in each direction.
-It runs along this side of the lake, before it veers off up to Montesclaros, and it’s possible to change over to the main Santander-Madrid RENFE line possible at Mataporquera.
-Heading back into Cantabria, with the road changing to the CA730, there is an interesting reminder that this was once a valley, home to its submerged villages.
+This railway used to be a major coal route from La Robla near León to Bilbao, and is now served by a couple of trains a day in each direction.
+It runs along this side of the lake, before it veers off up to Montesclaros, and it’s possible to change over to the main Santander-Madrid RENFE line further on at Mataporquera.
+Heading back into Cantabria, with the road changing to the CA730, there is an interesting reminder that this was once a valley, home to its now submerged villages.
 At Las Rozas, turning right and passing under the narrow railway bridge is the remains of church, now flooded.
 Only the church tower still stands and can be reached by a wooden walkway (or on foot when the water level is low).
+The wooden walkway is currently in disrepair, but there are plans to restore it in 2018.
 Just before reaching the town of Arroyo, you have to cross the dam, built by political prisoners under the orders of Franco.
 Driving through Arroyo the large buildings used to house the officials of this project can be clearly seen.
-There is also another adventure centre in here in Arroyo, H2UR, which offer a large range of activites, including canoeing on the lake and rafting down the Ebro from the dam.
+There is also another adventure centre in here in Arroyo, H2UR, which offer a large range of activities, including canoeing on the lake and rafting down the Ebro from the dam.
 Along the winding newly resurfaced road along here glimpses of Cantabria’s as of yet only wind turbine can be seen on top of the hill to the left.
 The last place of interest along this side is actually above the lake, in the village of Retortillo.
 Again, signposted from the road, are the Roman ruins of Juliobriga, with an interesting Romanesque church and several areas of clear ruins either side (walk down the track past the church for the best ones, and great views over Reinosa, Campoo and the reservoir).
-There is ample parking here, and a visitors centre with a small fee.
+There is ample parking here, and a visitor’s centre with a small fee.
 Again, this is a great spot for a picnic.
-The road then leads back to the A67 and Reinosa, although if desired it is possible to go back to the otherside of the lake via a new road in Bolmir, which connects with Requejo on the other side.
+Rejoining the main road, there is another lovely Romanesque church in the last village before hitting the motorway again – Bolmir.
+The road then leads back to the A67 and Reinosa, although if desired it is possible to go back to the other side of the lake via a new road in Bolmir, which connects with Requejo on the other side.

 Swimming in the lake